Composability is currently an Early Access Feature in Alpha status.

 )

-Note that towards the end of the previous example with explicit transfers, the paint offer contract was transferred back to the paint domain.
-This doesn’t happen in the automatic transfer version: the paint offer is not transferred out of the IOU domain as part of the script shown.
-However, the paint offer contract will be automatically transferred back to the paint domain once it is used in a transaction that must happen on the paint domain.
+Note that towards the end of the previous example with explicit transfers, the paint offer contract was transferred back to the paint sync domain.
+This doesn’t happen in the automatic transfer version: the paint offer is not transferred out of the IOU sync domain as part of the script shown.
+However, the paint offer contract will be automatically transferred back to the paint sync domain once it is used in a transaction that must happen on the paint sync domain.

 Details of the automatic-transfer transactions